godov-gr/gitosint/README.md

-"# OSINT instrument for github"
+# OSINT instrument for github